 How AI-Driven Speech Recognition Can Address the Challenges of Today’s Radiology Patient Care

-4 April 2022 – Shiraz Austin, MD, and Co-Founder of Augnito, a cloud-based voice AI technology, discusses why speech recognition is vital for radiology today.
+[London, 4 April 2022] – Shiraz Austin, MD, and Co-Founder of Augnito, a cloud-based voice AI technology, discusses why speech recognition is vital for radiology today.

 The scope of radiological imagery has come a long way since 1895 when the first x-ray scanning processes were used for patient diagnostics.
 Today, radiologists have access to a continuously growing number of imaging techniques and methods that have been introduced over time, including magnetic resonance imaging, molecular techniques, and ultrasound, amongst others.